Mageshwaran18/Interview_Prep/OOPS.md

+## Prerequisites

+- What are Low-Level Languages and High-Level Languages?
+    - Low-level languages are close to hardware, harder to understand [Machine Language (Binary), Assembly Language]
+    - High-level languages are closer to human language; easier to write and read [Java, C++, Python]

+- What are the types of programming languages based on programming paradigm?
+    1. Procedural Languages
+        - Focus on functions and procedure calls
+        - Code is executed line by line
+        - Examples: C, Pascal

+    2. Object-Oriented Languages (OOP)
+        - Based on objects and classes
+        - Examples: Java, C++, Python

+    3. Functional Languages
+        - Treat computation as evaluation of functions
+        - Avoid changing state and mutable data
+        - Examples: Haskell, Lisp, Scala

+    4. Scripting Languages
+        - Used for automating tasks; often interpreted
+        - Examples: Python, JavaScript, Bash

+    5. Logic-Based Languages
+        - Based on formal logic
+        - Example: Prolog

+## What is OOP ?

+- OOP (Object-Oriented Programming) is a programming paradigm that organizes software design around objects rather than functions and logic.

+#### Q/A :-

+- What is Class ?

+    - A blueprint for creating objects.
+It defines properties (attributes) and behaviors (methods).

+- What is Object ?

+    - An instance of a class.

+- What is the use of ```new``` keyword ?

+    - Dynamically allocates memory and returns a reference to it.

+- In the ``` classA a = new classA() ;``` which is excuted at which time ?

+    - ``` classA a ``` is executed  during the compile time.

+    - ``` new classA() ``` is executed during the run time.

+- What is constructor ?

+    - Constructor is a special method that is automatically called when an object of a class is created.

+    - Constructor has no return type and must have the same name as the class.

+- Can we add a explicit return type to the constructor ?

+    - No. It makes that a method and not a constructor.

+- What is stack memory and heap memory ?

+    - Stack memory -> Stores method-specific values, local variables, method calls, and primitive data types.
+It follows Last-In-First-Out (LIFO).

+    - Heap memory -> Stores objects and class instances, dynamically allocated memory.
+Garbage collection happens here.

+- What is primitive and non primitive data type ?

+    - Primitive -> Basic data types, stores values directly, stored in stack memory [byte, short, int, long, float, double, char, boolean].Primitive data types are not implemented as objects in java.

+    - Non primitive -> Reference data types that store addresses of objects, stored in heap memory [String, Arrays, Classes, Interfaces, etc.]

+- What is stored in the non primitive data types ?

+    - They don't store the actual values directly , Instead they store a reference ( memory address ) that points to the actual values in a heap memory.

+- Among primitive and non primitive data type , which is passed by values ?

+    - Primitive data types are passed by value and non primitive data types are passed by reference.
+Java supports only call be value and not call by reference

 ## Polymorphism

 - Polymorphism allows the same method or object to behave differently based on the context, specifically on the project's actual runtime class.